About the Canvas APIs

 - Discussion topics

-The API can also be used to assign grades to students.
-The Canvas API can sync grades between assignments in your app and the Canvas gradebook.
-This reduces the amount of time teachers have to usually spend to get grades from an external source into their gradebooks.
+The API can also integrate to assign grades to students.
+The Canvas API can sync grades between assignments in an app and the Canvas gradebook.
+This feature reduces the time teachers spend gathering grades and adding to their gradebooks.

-This benefits you, as well.
-By relying on the API to sync grades between Canvas gradebooks and your app, you won't have to spend time developing your own gradebook or other methods to export grades.
+When developers rely on the API to sync grades, they won't have to spend time developing a gradebook or other methods to export grades.

 How do I get started with the Canvas API?

 Here are other articles we’ve written on Canvas to help you on your journey:

 - The Challenges of Integrating with Canvas

 - Does Canvas Support LTI 1.3/LTI Advantage